 7.4 The Client shall at all times respect the Seller's public image and good name and may act in such a way as to the Seller into disrepute.

-The Client must notify the Seller, by registered letter, regarding hidden defects within eight days of their detection; otherwise such complaints shall be deemed to have lapsed.
+The Client must notify the Seller, by registered letter, regarding hidden defects within 48h of their detection; otherwise such complaints shall be deemed to have lapsed.

 The 'short term' between the Parties, referred to in Article 1648 of the Civil Code, is a period of 2 months following discovery of the defect.